simh/simh/README.md

       Asynchronous support exists for console I/O and most multiplexer devices.
 (Still experimental - not currently by default)

+#### Clock/Timer Enhancements
+    * Asynchronhous clocks ticks exist to better support modern processors that have variable clock speeds.
+The initial clock calibration model presumed a constant simulated instruction execution rate.
+      Modern processors have variable processor speeds which breaks this key assumption.
+    * Strategies to make up for missed clock ticks are now available (independent of asynchronous tick generation).
+These strategies generate catch-up clock ticks to keep the simulator passage of time consistent with wall clock time.
+Simulator time while idling or throttling is now consistent.
+Reasonable idling behavior is now possible without requiring that the host system clock tick be 10ms or less.

 #### Ethernet Transport Enhancements
 	* UDP packet transport.
 Direct simulator connections to HECnet can be made without running a local packet bridge program.